Carsten Bohn: Biography

 Already in his youth he performed at Hamburg's legendary Star-Club (where the Beatles started out), acting as the drummer in a variety of bands that gained a measure of local popularity.
 His breakthrough in Europe came in 1970 with Frumpy.

 The funky lounge sound of Carsten Bohn's soundtrack music for children's audio story books from the 1970s and 1980s has long been a hit in Germany.
 Between 1970 and 1972, Carsten Bohn was the leader and drummer of Frumpy, the German "Kraut Rock" band headlined by the Hamburg-born blues singer Inga Rumpf.

 Bohn was already a fixture in the German music business when, as BERT BRAC, he began composing music for audio story books.
 The music accompanying the audiobooks became just as popular as the stories themselves.
 Bohn's work was concentrated on multiple audio book series in which he left his own mark with his music.

-The record labels responsible for the audio story books, without Bohn's knowledge or permission, used his work to accompany the story telling in at least 16 audio book series totalling approximately 170 individual episodes.
+The record labels responsible for the audio books, without Bohn's knowledge or permission, used his work to accompany the story telling in at least 16 audio book series totalling approximately 170 individual episodes.
 Bohn engaged Europa Records in a legal battle for copyright infringement that continues today, with the result that neither the record label nor Bohn were allowed to publish the original music used for the audio books.
 The publishers of the old audio books had to re-record them with new music not composed by Bohn.
 This resulted in a full-blown run by fans on the early editions of Bohn's vinyl recordings.
-Special editions from that time, featuring full-length versions of Bohn's music, are sought-after collectors' items.
+Special editions from that time, featuring full-length versions of Bohn's music, are sought-after collector's items.
 In Germany, the original vinyl LP of some of his recordings can command very high prices, in the region of $US 250.
 In addition, communities of fans took the trouble to remaster the new audio books, replacing "alien music" with songs from Bohn's older creations, and distributed them in a private pool.